sagivo/blog/index.md

 ---
-description: "Engineering, leadership, entrapranuership and everything in between."
+description: "Engineering, leadership, entrepreneurship, and everything in between."
 layout: home
 ---

-Engineering, leadership, entrapranuership and everything in between.
+Engineering, leadership, entrepreneurship, and everything in between.
 You can [subscribe to future posts here](/about).